-John Rennocks is non-executive chairman of Diploma plc, a non-executive deputy chairman of Inmarsat Ventures plc and a non-executive director of Greenko Group plc, a developer and operator of hydro and wind power plants in India.
+John Rennocks is a non-executive deputy chairman of Inmarsat plc and a non-executive director of Greenko Group plc, a developer and operator of hydro and wind power plants in India.
 He has broad experience in emerging energy sources, support services and manufacturing.
 Mr Rennocks previously served as a non-executive director of Foreign & Colonial Investment Trust plc, as well as several other public and private companies, and as Executive Director-Finance for Smith & Nephew plc, Powergen plc and British Steel plc/Corus Group plc.
 Mr Rennocks is a Fellow of the Institute of Chartered Accountants of England and Wales.